 WordPress is free and open source software that users can install on any hosting provider they choose, and its basic structure can be endlessly modified, customized, and extended with thousands of free WordPress themes and plugins that add new looks and special features.
 Anyone, even those with no coding experience can create a site with WordPress, thanks to the management tools available in a site’s admin dashboard: and more advanced users can work directly with the WordPress source code to make more extensive customizations for a unique look and performance.

 Setting Up and Customizing Sites

 Squarespace makes it easy for absolute beginners to set up a site.
-Users can choose from several templates, some of which pertain to specific purposes, such as a portfolio or e-commerce site: but your choices are limited to the templates offered by Squarespace itself.
-Aside from small tweaks, such as changing colors and fonts, or adding your own images, you can’t do much when it comes to customization.
+Similar to WordPress users, users can choose from several templates, some of which pertain to specific purposes, such as a portfolio or eCommerce site: but your choices are limited to the templates offered by Squarespace itself.
+Aside from small tweaks, such as changing colors and fonts, or adding your own images, you can’t do much when it comes to customization options.